 Sociology and Social Policy

-This module takes a broad view of health, and causes of health inequality; this module looks in particular at the social influences behind ill health and social solutions that might be offered.
+This short course takes a broad view of health, and causes of health inequality; this short course looks in particular at the social influences behind ill health and social solutions that might be offered.
 Mixtures of tutoring methods are used.

 1. understand the principles of sociology as applied to medicine and health-related behaviour